mstubner/CBE3300B-Project/README.md

 **Device operation summary:**
 1. User applies a glucose test strip to the shim-assisted strip holder and initiates measurement from the Jupyter Notebook
-2. The Rodeostat applies a 0.3 V chronoamperometric step for 30 seconds
+2. The Rodeostat applies a 0.3 V chronoamperometric step for 29 seconds (1 s equilibration at 0 V, then 29 s at 0.3 V)
-3. Python processes the current-time response and extracts peak current (ignoring the first 1 s of transient noise)
+3. Python extracts peak current by absolute magnitude across the full time series
-4. The calibration equation converts peak current to glucose concentration in mM
+4. The calibration equation (C = (I − CAL_INTERCEPT) / CAL_SLOPE) converts peak current to glucose concentration in mM
-5. If the result is negative, the system automatically re-runs (up to 5×)
+5. If the result is outside 0–50 mM (physiologically implausible), the system automatically re-runs up to 5 times
-6. Concentration is transmitted over USB serial to the Arduino
+6. On a valid result, the concentration is transmitted as a plain string over USB serial to the Arduino
-7. The OLED displays the result in real time
+7. The Arduino sketch — running independently on the board — receives the string and renders it on the OLED in real time; no Arduino IDE is required during operation

 ---